tylerlong/manate/dev-notes.md

 for writeEmitter, by default it is not batched. and we also don't know when to stop listening, it depends on the events and isTrigger.
 We provide a `batch` method with a `fun` callback.
 During the execution of `fn`, all events are batched/cached.
 When `fn` finished, all events will be issued.
-If no batch, we emit `WriteEvent`, if bached, we emit `WriteCache`.
+If no batch, we emit `WriteEvent`, if batched, we emit `WriteCache`.